 Internal audit teams must accelerate transformation efforts or risk being left behind and becoming irrelevant.

-MENLO PARK, CA - March 12, 2019 – According to findings from the 2019 Internal Audit Capabilities and Needs Survey conducted by global consulting firm Protiviti, three in four (76 percent) internal audit groups are undertaking some form of innovation or transformation effort, a positive indicator that organisations are positioning themselves to thrive in the future.
+MENLO PARK, CA - March 12, 2019 – According to findings from the 2019 Internal Audit Capabilities and Needs Survey conducted by global consulting firm Protiviti, three in four (76 percent) internal audit groups are undertaking some form of innovation or transformation effort, a positive indicator that organizations are positioning themselves to thrive in the future.
 However, more progress is needed for next-generation internal audit models to mature and fulfill their full potential – fewer than one in three (31 percent) internal audit functions have an innovation roadmap in place to guide their innovation and transformation journeys.

 The Protiviti survey, titled “Embracing the Next Generation of Internal Auditing,” surveyed 1,113 Chief Audit Executives (CAEs) and internal audit leaders and professionals in North America, Europe, Asia-Pacific, Latin America, Africa, India and the Middle East.

-“Once internal audit departments realise that we’re already in the race to adopt next-gen internal audit capabilities, they’ll need to accept that the journey to the finish line looks more like a marathon than a sprint,” said Brian Christensen, executive vice president, global internal audit, Protiviti.
+“Once internal audit departments realize that we’re already in the race to adopt next-gen internal audit capabilities, they’ll need to accept that the journey to the finish line looks more like a marathon than a sprint,” said Brian Christensen, executive vice president, global internal audit, Protiviti.
 “It’s important to remember that transformation to a next-generation internal audit function is not about one or a series of projects, but rather a culture and mindset focused on continuing innovation and seeking ways to do things better by leveraging new processes and the latest technologies.”